mehtaculous/randao-avs/README.md

 - Any operator who is staked to serve this AVS takes this request only once the block has been mined
 - The operator submits the block difficulty of the requested block with their signature back to the AVS
 - If the operator is in fact registered to the AVS and has the minimum needed stake, the submission is accepted
-- Then any other operator who is also staked to serve the AVS can verify that the random number provided was in fact correct
+- Then any other operator who is also staked to serve the AVS can verify that the random number provided was in fact the block difficulty of the requested block number
-- If there is no malicious behavior, the requested is validated
+- If there is no malicious behavior, the request is validated
 - If there is malicious behavior, the operator is slashed

 ## Quick Start